 Another development that I really enjoyed is that we see Louis reunited with the Shishi-gumi!
 I love these idiot cats!
 It’s obvious that they all still adore Louis and would make him their boss again in a heartbeat if they could!

 Things haven’t been going great for the lions since Louis left, and it looks like they have gotten themselves wrapped up in some serious trouble.
 This is what happens when they don’t have Louis there to tell them what to do!
 On the plus side, this dicey situation that his former gang have become embroiled in should give Louis the opportunity to get involved with Legoshi and Yahya’s hunt for Melon!
 I’m very much looking forward to this, as I get the distinct feeling that Yahya and Louis would not get along.
 I can’t wait for them to meet!

 Speaking of Melon, I was a little annoyed with how Melon and Legoshi’s dramatic meeting went.
 Our hero had the murderer secured… and then he messed everything up because he felt bad for him?!

 Now, I understand why Legoshi would empathize with Melon.
 After all, he has mixed heritage himself and is planning on marrying a herbivore, if he can.
 However, even taking all this into account, Melon still managed to gain Legoshi’s sympathy comically easily.
 Did he forget that Melon’s a murderer?
 Or does Melon have hypnotism powers or something?
-I actually went back and flipped through his first appearance in the previous volume to make sure I didn’t miss an explanation that revealed that Melo had some kind of mind-control ability.
+I actually went back and flipped through his first appearance in the previous volume to make sure I didn’t miss an explanation that revealed that Melon had some kind of mind-control ability.
 There was nothing, though.
 So, unless this gets explained later, I guess we’re just supposed to assume Legoshi is really this stupid!

 Legoshi’s strange reaction to Melon aside, this was an interesting volume of Beastars with a lot of great moments that really stood out.
 I’m thrilled that it looks like Louis will have more to do in the main story soon and I hope we’ll see lots more of Haru’s adorable family in the future.
-This volume also included some backstory of Legoshi’s mother!
-She’s been a bit of an enigmatic figure in the story thus far and I was excited to finally learn more about her.
+This volume also included some backstory on Legoshi’s mother!
+She’s been a bit of an enigmatic figure in the story thus far and I was excited to finally find out more about her.
 I’m looking forward to hopefully learning even more in the next volume, as her experiences as a child of an interspecies marriage has a lot of bearing on Legoshi’s current inner conflict.